radek-drw/Weather-App/README.md

+# Weather App

-Weather App is a simple weather forecast app, which uses some APIs to fetch from the OpenWeatherMap and to fetch cities
+This is a simple weather forecast app, which uses some APIs to fetch from the OpenWeatherMap and to fetch cities